 Plants that grow in medium light are the perfect plants.
 They like light, so bright light is good, but not direct light.
 They’re good to go near a west or southeast window.
 Keep reading to find out more about which indoor plants do well in medium light conditions.

 Examples of medium light loving plants are as follows:

-Begonia - The begonia is a colorful plant.
+Begonia: The begonia is a colorful plant.
 It has varied foliage and showy flowers.
 The ones with the large flowers (tuberous or Rieger begonias) are disposable.
-Longer-lasting flowers include the angel wing (has spotted leaves and little flowers), Rex (have variegated foliage), and B. schmidtiana (dark green crinkled leaves).
+Longer-lasting flowers include the angel wing (has spotted leaves and little flowers), Rex (has variegated foliage), and B. schmidtiana (dark green crinkled leaves).
 Begonias like average temperatures and evenly moist soil.
 They require light fertilization, more regularly during growing season.
 One thing about begonias is that if you grow bedding begonias outdoors during the summer, you can pot them and bring them in for the winter.
 Just keep them by a sunny window.

-Croton - The croton (Codiaeum variegatum) is a nice plant with orange, yellow or red ribs on the leaves that make it look like it was dipped in paint.
+Croton: The croton (Codiaeum variegatum) is a nice plant with orange, yellow, or red ribs on the leaves that make it look like it was dipped in paint.
 It likes medium to warm temperatures and high humidity.

-Moon Valley pilea – This member of the Pilea genus, also known as aluminum plants, has dark veined leaves and looks like it’s quilted.
+Moon Valley pilea: This member of the Pilea genus, also known as aluminum plants, has dark veined leaves and looks like it’s quilted.
 It grows pretty fast.
 It likes cool to warm temperatures and high humidity.
 The soil should be dry between waterings and you should pinch it back to keep it bushy.